AlNomanCSE/AlNomanCSE/README.md

 ### Hi there 👋, The name in Noman
-👑 I am Web Developer
+👑 I am a Web Developer

 🖊️ Love to write code

 I’m a Front End Web developer who is passionate about making error-free websites with 100% client satisfaction.I am strategic, goal-oriented, and always work with an end goal in mind.
 I pride myself on doing quality work and maintaining excellent communication.
 Most of the time I work with FrontEnd but some technologies I enjoy working with include ReactJS, JavaScript .

-👨‍💻 Skills & Experiance:
+👨‍💻 Skills & Experience:

 ✅ ReactJS
 ✅ JavaScript
+✅ TypeScript (Currently learning)
 ✅ HTML5 / CSS3
 ✅ Photoshop